pazz/check50_java/README.md

 This is an extension, a collection of utility scripts, for the [CS50 automarker check50][check50].

 It provides convenient wrappers around [`check50.run`][run], for compiling and interpreting Java source/byte code.
-It also comes with functions to execute and interpret the results of [Junit5][junit] unit tests.
+It also comes with functions to execute and interpret the results of [Junit5][junit] unit tests and [checkstyle][checkstyle] warnings.

 ## Example Usage